TLP:CLEAR

 priority: WARNING

-Data collected by a distributed honeypot fleet running SSH protocol lures.
+Data collected by a distributed honeypot fleet running SSH, Telnet, and protocol-specific lures.
+This campaign was captured specifically via the fleet's ADB (Android Debug Bridge, port 5555) lure, not SSH.
 Post-authentication commands were captured at the application layer, including the URLs used to download malware binaries.
 Downloaded files were automatically hashed and archived for analysis.
-The GitLab distribution pattern was identified by correlating download URLs across multiple sensors and confirming the weekly cadence.
+The GitLab distribution pattern was identified by correlating download URLs across multiple sensors (3 distinct honeypots observed the recon/download sequence in Wave 1 alone) and confirming the weekly cadence.